 Link building is the process of acquiring backlinks.
 This involves:

-Outreach.
+- Reaching out.
 Are there any credible sites/organizations you’ve been eyeing that would make a good business partner?
 Reach out to them.
 Share your values and goals, and kindly ask them if they’d be willing to link to your site on one of their pages.

-Identifying unlinked mentions.
-There might be sites out there that mention you, but don’t actually link to you.
+- Identifying unlinked mentions.
+There might be sites out there that mention you but don’t actually link to you.
 This is the perfect excuse to reach out and kindly ask them to turn that mention into a link.
 With tools like Ahrefs’ Content Explorer, you can find relevant unlinked mentions.